-It uses the standard Carrera engine, which you’ll be able to hear much more clearly thanks to a reduction in soundproofing plus thinner rear and side glass.
+It uses the standard Carrera engine, which you’ll be able to hear much more clearly thanks to a reduction in soundproofing plus thinner rear and side glass and a missing rear seat bench.
 It also includes various upgrades as standard which aren’t even available as an option on the base Carrera, including PTV (Porsche Torque Vectoring) and a seven-speed manual gearbox.

 This is where the waters muddy a little.
 The meaning of the ‘Turbo’ badge used to be obvious - it referred to, erm, the one with the turbo.
 Or turbos.
 However, the whole Carrera range is now turbocharged, and confusing matters further, the fully electric Taycan has Turbo and Turbo S derivatives.